Belloy-Lab/AD_SexBiased_Genomics_Proteomics/01_PWAS/01_Project_Directories.md

 - Dedicated folders for scripts used across different datasets

 ### Set Working Directory
-Navigate to your project directory (choose the appropriate path based on your system).
+Navigate to your project directory.

 ```bash
 mkdir -p PWAS